dador92/get_clean_data/code_book.md

 ## Composition

-The data set resides in a single table with 6 columns and 5,490 rows.
+The tidy data set resides in a single table with 6 columns and 5,490 rows.

-The data is stored to disk in the CSV file `tidyData.csv`.
+The data gets stored to disk in the CSV file `tidyData.csv`.

 ## Columns